Sad-AI-dev/Sad-AI-dev/README.md

 Welcome to my portfolio page!
 I'm **Arvid** *(He/Him)* - a `Gameplay Programmer` and `Software Architect`.
 My passions are solving complex technical problems, data structures and seeing players enjoy projects I have worked on.
-I also really enjoy game jams and have participated in **10+** of them.
+Also, I really enjoy participating in gamejams and have done so **10+** times.

-Below you'll find a selection of my past creations and the tools I used to make them.
+Below you'll find a selection of my work and the tools I used.

 # Proficiency Overview